thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 Navigation: [home](README.md)

 ## The Old Way
 The old way to send data from your SDR software to Jaero was to use virtual audio cables (VAC).
 This was very fragile, CPU intensive, expensive (a licensed copy of VAC was required) and each SDR software package had its up and down's.
 Issues ranged from unpredictable lockups/crashes, PC hangs, high CPU use, memory leaks, convoluted graphical interfaces and a lot of unneeded features (bloat).
 It also made the option of running on Linux just about impossible.
-With satcom you just need the frequency data to be sent to each Jaero the most efficient way possible with out needing constant monitoring and restarts.
+With satcom you just need the aircraft data to be sent to each Jaero the most efficient way possible with out needing constant monitoring and restarts.
 Most systems even run headless and you never need to look at the actual SDR software for months at at time.

-In August 2021, a new SDR receiver and version of Jaero were released that solved all these issues.
+In August 2021, a new SDR receiver and version of Jaero was released that solved all these issues.
 ## Big Picture
 SDRReceiver uses an ini file to set its frequencies.
 It is not visual point-and-click software.
-You put the center frequency in the file, then sub VFO frequencies and name them, Jaero then picks up the data from the ZMQ data stream identified by the VFO names.
+You put the center frequency in the text file, then sub VFO frequencies and name them, Jaero then picks up the data from the ZMQ data stream identified by the VFO names.

+This is critical and really important.
+All other SDR software requires an audio pipe from it to Jaero, SDRR uses a data pipe.
+The latter is a LOT more robust, light weight and far more accurate way to move data from the SDR dongle to Jaero.
 ### The bottom line
 There are two main parts to getting the whole system working, SDRReceiver and its ini file and starting Jaero with a batch file, setting up each Jaero with the correct port number and VFO name.
-You only have to configure everything once.
+Note, you only have to configure everything once.
+Once its all setup, its a simple double click to start everything up as needed.
 ## Install SDRReceiver on Windows
 Visit the github page and download the Windows zip file.
 <https://github.com/jeroenbeijer/SDRReceiver>